This post contains affiliate links.

 - Flavor Base: We’ll lay down a solid foundation by sautéing sliced onion and minced garlic.

-- Sauerkraut: Now for the important part — use 2 cups of sauerkraut!
+- Sauerkraut: Now for the important part!

-- Crème Fraîche: Finish things off with ½ cup of crème fraîche (a type of sour cream that is perfect for this dish).
-If you can’t find crème fraîche, good alternatives are sour cream, Greek yogurt, or a dairy-free version, though they may be more sour in flavor.
-If you use one of these alternatives, you may need to balance the soup with a bit more salt!
+- Crème Fraîche: Finish things off with crème fraîche (a type of sour cream that is perfect for this dish).
+If you can’t find crème fraîche, the best of the alternatives for creme fraiche is sour cream.

 How to make sauerkraut soup

-Step 1: Prep the chickpeas
+Step 1: Prep the Chickpeas

 First, preheat the oven to 400ºF (204ºC).
 Drain the chickpeas and spread them onto a few layers of paper towels.
-Top the chickpeas with another paper towel and then gently roll them around to remove the skins and dry the peas.

-Step 2: Cook the chickpeas
+Step 2: Cook the Chickpeas

 In a medium bowl, combine the chickpeas, oil, paprika, maple syrup, and salt.
 Spread onto a parchment-lined baking sheet and bake for 20 minutes or until crispy.

-Step 3: Create the flavor base
+Step 3: Create the Flavor Base

 Meanwhile, heat the remaining oil in a large pan or sauté pan.
 Add the sliced onion and garlic, cooking until the onion is slightly soft and translucent, about 5 minutes.
 Add the tomato paste and continue cooking until it loses its raw tomato smell, about 5 minutes.